 Al-Bukhari: Dear master, according to the sources, Az-Zubayr is actually Ibn Addiy and it is narrated by Ibrahim.

-According to the sources, Imam Al-Bukhari was gifted to memorise hadiths at the age of ten.
+According to the sources, Imam Al-Bukhari was able to memorise hadiths at the age of ten.

 As he grew older, his enthusiasm became stronger not only to memorise hadiths, but also to divide them into authentic and non-authentic ones.
-To identify their defects, to investigate hadith narrators, and to be fair, he drew up their reliability, unreliability, the life of the narrators, their place of birth, dates of birth and death, their interactions with each other, the comparison of the hadiths narrated by various narrators, their interrelationships, and the variety of hadiths.
-He was interested in reaching the highest points, in-depth study of various issues, the collection of hadiths and the study of the Quranic verses and relations to them.
+To identify their defects, to investigate hadith narrators, and to be accurate, he recorded their reliability, unreliability, the life of the narrators, their place of birth, dates of birth and death, their interactions with each other, the comparison of the hadiths narrated by various narrators, their interrelationships, and the variety of hadiths.
+He was dedicated to an in-depth study of various issues, in the collection of hadiths, in the study of the Quranic verses and the relationship between them.

 The First Teachers of Imam Al-Bukhari and the Strengths of his Learning Ability

-The muarrikhs (historians who have written the biography) of Imam al-Bukhari emphasised the unique strength of his memory, his noble manners and virtues.
-Many other stories also have been narrated about the strength of Imam Al-Bukhari’s memory.
+The muarrikhs of Imam al-Bukhari (historians who have written his biography) emphasised the unique strength of his memory, his noble manners and virtues.
+Many other stories have also been narrated about the strength of Imam Al-Bukhari’s memory.

-In those days, as is stated in historical works, before the departure of al-Bukhari to study travel there occurred an incident.
+In those days, as is stated in historical works, before the departure of al-Bukhari to study elsewhere, there occurred an incident.
 Salim Ibn Mujahid narrated the occasion: